DrylandEcology/SOILWAT2/doc/additional_pages/A_SOILWAT2_user_guide.md

-We are continuously checking the successful installation, compilation, and passing of logical tests of `SOILWAT2` both on a `*nix` as well as on a Windows OS platform.
+We are continuously checking the successful installation, compilation, and passing of logical tests of `SOILWAT2` both on a `*nix` as well as on a Windows OS platform (using `cygwin`).
 You can confirm yourself that these checks are passing by visiting the online `README` page of [SOILWAT2][] and double check that the badges are green.
 Thus, if installation doesn't work for you and our checks are passing, then it is likely a problem